 The adoption of rooftop solar panels usage is clearly on the rise.
 The rooftop solar panel sub-sector has grown faster than every other renewable energy sub-sector, with a compound annual growth rate (CAGR) of 116 percent between 2012 and 2018.
 Further, The World Bank has pledged US$625 million in financial support for grid-connected rooftop solar projects to help India meet its ambitious objective of attaining 227 GW (it was previously 175 GW) of power generation.

-Most importantly, the rate of adoption of solar power is not limited to commercial or industrial buildings.
-With the fast advances in technology and the growing distribution network, solar-powered houses are fast becoming the most natural choice for homeowners in every city and town.
+Most importantly, solar power's adoption rate is wider than that of commercial or industrial buildings.
+With the fast technological advances and the growing distribution network, solar-powered houses are becoming the most natural choice for homeowners in every city and town.

-The maximum power generation capacity is calculated based on the intensity and hours of sunshine available as well as the space available on the rooftop.
+The maximum power generation capacity is calculated based on the intensity and hours of sunshine and space on the rooftop.
 Depending on the type of solar power system – on-grid, off-grid, or hybrid – a homeowner can choose the total electricity generation capacity.

-Apart from being a sustainable, renewable, clean energy source, solar power comes with a number of other advantages, both for industrial and non-industrial consumers.
+Apart from being a sustainable, renewable, clean energy source, solar power has several other advantages for industrial and non-industrial consumers.

-The reduction in cost is the most significant advantage of installing rooftop solar panels.
+The cost reduction is the most significant advantage of installing rooftop solar panels.
 Rooftop solar tariffs are 17% to 27% less expensive than industrial and commercial solar tariffs.
-This is a great benefit for both industrial users as well as individuals.
+This is an excellent benefit for both industrial users as well as individuals.
 Accounting for total lifespan, low running costs, and low installation costs, rooftop solar energy offers a distinct edge over conventional power generation.

 Rooftop solar power units do not emit carbon dioxide or other poisonous gases.
 Solar energy is harvested by capturing sunlight through photovoltaic cells, so there aren't any health hazards associated with the system.
 Solar energy is clean, green, and healthy.

 Rooftop solar power units are highly cost-effective.
 There are no significant regular expenditures involved.
 With regular cleaning and maintenance from time to time, solar power units are easy to install and keep running.
-Rooftop units typically have a 25-year life expectancy, and this makes their installation an excellent investment.
-In fact, Adani’s asset management technology monitors the health and maintenance of installed solar panels, so a consumer can be at ease at all times.
+Rooftop units typically have a 25-year life expectancy, making their installation an excellent investment.
+Adani's asset management technology monitors the health and maintenance of installed solar panels so a consumer can be at ease at all times.

-India is in the most perfect geographical location for solar energy.
+India is in the perfect geographical location for solar energy.
 Most parts of the country obtain plenty of tropical sunlight.
-With over 300 bright days and clear skies each year, the conditions for harvesting solar energy in the country is just about the most ideal in the world.
+With over 300 bright days and clear skies each year, the country's conditions for harvesting solar energy are the most ideal globally.

-Because the system is installed on the roofs of commercial and residential buildings, it does not require a great amount of land or space.
+Because the system is installed on the roofs of commercial and residential buildings, it only requires a small amount of land or space.
 This makes solar energy both viable and sustainable.
 The added benefit of solar rooftop systems is the higher resale value that one can expect from solar cells.

-If you wish to get a solar rooftop panel installed, please contact us at 19122.
+If you wish to get a solar rooftop panel installed, please get in touch with us at 19122.

 Write to firstname.lastname@example.org, if you have any queries.

-Please include your AEML Account Number as well as your contact information.
+Please include your Adani Electricity Account Number as well as your contact information.